 About Me

-I am a fully qualified life celebrant, as well as a counsellor and therapist, and have spent many years presenting and hosting events, including being a master of ceremonies.
+Al Mayfield is a fully qualified life celebrant, as well as a counsellor and therapist, and has spent many years presenting and hosting events, including being a master of ceremonies.

-These experiences make me a natural choice for leading any occasion, whether to celebrate the birth of a new life, a happy union or the passing of a loved one.
-My ability to tune in to the different emotions surrounding each of these different occasions means I can help you create the most unique, thoughtful and memorable event.
+These experiences make Al a natural choice for leading any occasion, whether to celebrate the birth of a new life, a happy union or the passing of a loved one.
+His ability to tune in to the different emotions surrounding each of these different occasions means he can help you create the most unique, thoughtful and memorable event

 What is a Celebrant?